Associate in Arts for Transfer | SC Program: AA-T.4001

 Units 3

-This course focuses on critical thinking skills, close textual analysis, and expository and argumentative writing.
+Course focuses on critical thinking skills, close textual analysis, and expository and argumentative writing.
 Students apply critical thinking skills in reading non-fiction and fiction, and in writing essays of definition, cause/effect analysis, argumentation, refutation, and advocacy.
 Students will learn to use research strategies in analyzing others' ideas and supporting their own.
 This course may be offered in a distance education format.

 Apply Now